camronh/Lottery-Tutorial/README.md

 #### 2. Install Hardhat

-Hardhat is a npm library that helps you work with smart contracts.
-Since it will only be used for development purposes, we can install it as a dev dependency:
+[Hardhat](https://hardhat.org/) is a npm library with a built-in local Ethereum network node that allows you to work with smart contracts.
+Because it will only be used for development purposes, we can install it as a development dependency:

 ```
 npm install -D hardhat